jim-schwoebel/pylicense/README.md

 # PyLicense

-This repo is dedicated to generate software licenses automatically with python.
+This repo is dedicated to generate software licenses automatically with python as .txt files.

 ![](https://media.giphy.com/media/MbHWZv6FFWDnO/giphy.gif)

-It's separated into 3 sections: commercial licenses (no redistribution at all), research licenses (restrictions to not use code for commercial use), and open-source licenses (no restrictions).
-In this way, you can paste such licenses as .txt files inside of all distributions of software and make sure the software is properly documented.
+This script can create 3 classes of software licenses: commercial licenses (no redistribution at all), research licenses (restrictions to not use code for commercial use), and open-source licenses (no restrictions).
+In this way, you can paste such licenses as .txt files inside of all distributions of software and make sure the software is released under the appropriate license.

 Happy license-making :)